Kobzol/kobzol.github.io/_posts/2023-05-20-writing-python-like-its-rust.md

 One thing that I quite like about Rust is that it doesn't have constructors *per se*.
 Instead, people tend to use normal functions to create (ideally properly initialized) instances of structs.
-In Python, there is no constructor overloading, therefore if you need to construct an object in multiple ways, someone this leads to an `__init__` method that has a lot of parameters which serve for initialization in different ways, and which cannot really be used together.
+In Python, there is no constructor overloading, therefore if you need to construct an object in multiple ways, sometimes this leads to an `__init__` method that has a lot of parameters which serve for initialization in different ways, and which cannot really be used together.

 Instead, I like to create "construction" functions with an explicit name that makes it obvious how to